haithamaouati/tfetch/README.md

 # tfetch🐧

-A tiny system info script for [Termux](https://termux.dev), written in pure Bash.
+A tiny system info script for [Termux](https://termux.dev), written entirely in Bash.
 No dependencies.
 No noise.
 Just the essentials.

 ![tfetch preview](preview.png)